ERIMIS VISION AND VALUES

-ERIMIS promotes independent research and it works as a center of critical studies and collaborative research** with main focus on the policy discourse framing migrants, and migration from the Central and Eastern European Countries to The Netherlands.
+ERIMIS promotes autonomous development and independent thinking and it works as a center of critical studies, psychological counselling and collaborative research with main focus on the policy discourse framing migrants, and migration from the Eastern European Countries to The Netherlands.

-Analyzing the discourse of the immigration policies in the Old State Member Countries, in the last decade – as convergent or divergent with the discourse of Europeanization – is a major theme for ERIMIS.
-Linking the discourse of Europeanization to the discourse of Migration is the departure point in ERIMIS work.
+Analyzing the discourse of the immigration policies and practices in the host countries– as convergent or divergent with the discourse of Europeanization – is a major theme for ERIMIS.
+Linking the discourse of Europeanization to the discourse of Migration and local practices is the departure point in ERIMIS work.

-Migrants from the Central and Eastern European Countries are our main, but not exclusive target and immigration policies as framed by the National Governments in the host countries, are our main research focus.
+Migrants from the Eastern European Countries are our main, but not exclusive target and immigration policies and practices ( with focus on the healthcare sector) in the host countries, are our main research focus and field of intervention.

 THEORETICAL ASSUMPTIONS AND ETHICAL CONSIDERATIONS